-Ulrich's Periodicals Directory ©, ProQuest, U.S.A., EBSCO Publishing, U.S.A., Cabell's Directories of Publishing Opportunities, U.S.A., Google Scholar, http://ijrcm.org.in/

-The American Economic Association's electronic bibliography, EconLit, U.S.A.,

-Index Copernicus Publishers Panel, Poland with IC Value of 5.09 & number of libraries all around the world.
-Circulated all over the world & Google has verified that scholars of more than 5555 Cities in 190 countries/territories are visiting our journal on regular basis.
-Ground Floor, Building No. 1041-C-1, Devi Bhawan Bazar, JAGADHRI - 135 003, Yamunanagar, Haryana, INDIA
+Indexed & Listed at: Ulrich's Periodicals Directory ©, ProQuest, U.S.A., EBSCO Publishing, U.S.A., Cabell's Directories of Publishing Opportunities, U.S.A., Google Scholar, Indian Citation Index (ICI), J-Gage, India [link of the same is duly available at Inflibert of University Grants Commission (U.G.C.)], Index Copernicus Publishers Panel, Poland with IC Value of 5.09 (2012) & number of libraries all around the world.
+Circulated all over the world & Google has verified that scholars of more than 6088 Cities in 195 countries/territories are visiting our journal on regular basis.
+Ground Floor, Building No. 1041-C-1, Devi Bhawan Bazar, JAGADHRI - 135 003, Yamunanagar, Haryana, INDIA http://ijrcm.org.in/